PyMVPA/PyMVPA/doc/source/installation.rst

    Ubuntu is no excuse ;-)

 The easiest way to obtain PyMVPA is to use pre-built binary packages.
-Currently we provide such packages or installers for the Debian/Ubuntu family (see below).
+Currently we provide such packages for the Debian/Ubuntu family, additional installers are provided by contributors (see below).
 If there are no binary packages for your operating system or platform yet, you can build PyMVPA from source.
 Please refer to `Building from Source`_ for more information.

 .. note::